 Color: Foliage is gold and green rimmed with a burgundy-red edge.
 Pale pink flowers are borne on short red stems.

-This award-winning selection has glossy oval leaves that grow on thick trunks, creating a miniature tree-like appearance.
-Eye-catching bright golden highlights will stand out in a bold interior color scheme.
+Glossy oval leaves grow on thick trunks, creating a miniature tree-like appearance.
 Plants can be kept small or trained into bonsai.
 Grow in at least several hours of direct sunlight for best coloring.

 Crassula ovata 'Hobbit'

 Size: Dense compact habit becomes more tree-like in larger specimens, 3 feet tall and 2 feet wide

 Color: Lime green foliage with red tips, white flowers

 Part of the Lord of the Rings series, the elongated curving leaves lend unique structural interest to a houseplant display or outdoor container garden.
 Tolerant of low light and will stay small indoors.